 Tax & Management Flexibility of SMLLCs

 A single member LLC also offers a similar level of flexibility as LLCs with two or more members.
 Regarding income taxation, the SMLLC can affirmatively choose to be taxed as a corporation, or by default accept taxation as a “disregarded entity” where all income “passes through” directly to the owner for reporting on a personal income tax return.
-Likewise, multiple-member LLCs can be treated as “pass through” partnerships for income tax purposes.
+Likewise, a multiple-member LLC can receive “pass through” treatment like a partnership for income tax purposes.

 Similarly, single-member LLCs enjoy the same level of management flexibility as other LLCs.
 The “single member LLC operating agreement” governs the manner in which a single-member LLC is operated, and can be written, within certain statutory guidelines, with whatever level of specificity the sole member desires.
 For instance, the single member LLC operating agreement may be written to allow distributions whenever the sole member deems them appropriate, or it may authorize the creation of officers such as President or Chief Executive Officer.